Foster Care Adoption Subsidies: Title IV-E, State Payments, and How to Negotiate Your Agreement

 How Title IV-E Adoption Assistance Works

 Title IV-E of the Social Security Act is the federal funding mechanism for adoption assistance.
 Eligibility is determined by the child's circumstances, not by the adoptive family's income.
-A wealthy family and a working-class family caring for the same child are entitled to the same benefit.
+The payment amount and terms still depend on the child's needs, the agreement, and state rules.

 What Title IV-E provides: